mmcinnestaylor/Programming-Contest-Suite/docs/deployment/index.md

 ## Support Services

-The project settings file[^1] specifies the use of several support services which run alongside the Django application server.
+The project settings file[^1] and Flower settings file[^2] specify the use of several support services which run alongside the Django application server.
+Links to relevant documentation are available in the navigation menu.

-- **Celery**
+- **Celery** <small>(Beat | Flower | Worker)</small>
-    Performs asynchronous task execution requested by Django
+    Schedules, monitors, and performs asynchronous task execution
 - **MariaDB**
     Django's application database
 - **Redis**